 This historic townhouse has steps at its entrance and no specially adapted rooms, so it’s not suited to wheelchair users.

-Pets can stay for £10 a night, but there’s only one pet-friendly room, so be sure to let the hotel know when booking.
-Bowls and towels are available on request.
+Pets can stay for £15 per booking, but there’s only one pet-friendly room, so be sure to let the hotel know when booking.
+A bowl, mat and treats are provided.
 See more pet-friendly hotels in Cornwall.

-All ages are made to feel very welcome, though there aren’t many specific kid-friendly facilities.
-There are no extra beds, but room eight has a single sofa bed.
-Cots (free) are available on request and can be added to most rooms, but numbers are limited.
+All ages are welcome, though there aren’t many specific kid-friendly facilities.
+There are no extra beds, but room eight has a single sofa bed (£30 for under-16s, £40 for adults).
+Cots (free) are available on request and can be added to most rooms.